Judge grants eviction against St. Peters woman too sick from COVID-19 to be allowed in courthouse

 A witness in the courtroom told the I-Team's PJ Randhawa that a deputy informed the judge that Peterson had arrived on time, but wouldn't be allowed in due to the courthouse's COVID-19 policy.

 Despite having that information, the judge ruled against Peterson without scheduling a new hearing date.
-The landlord won a default judgement against Peterson that day.
+The landlord won a default judgment against Peterson that day.

-Peterson didn't learn about the judgement until days later, when she spoke with the I-Team.
+Peterson didn't learn about the judgment until days later, when she spoke with the I-Team.

 "I don't trust the system anymore," she said, adding that she felt "hurt, devastated."

-When the I-Team reached out to the circuit court and the judge to ask why a default judgement was entered in the case that day, the judge filed an order to set aside the judgement and put a new hearing date on the calendar.
+When the I-Team reached out to the circuit court and the judge to ask why a default judgment was entered in the case that day, the judge filed an order to set aside the judgment and put a new hearing date on the calendar.
 He declined the I-Team's requests for a statement or interview to explain what happened.

 Legal experts say that not everyone gets that second chance.